Pittsburgh-Machine-Learners/PghML/Neural Artistic Style Transfer - 2018-02-22/README.md

 `pip3 install -r requirements.txt`

-If you have an NVIDIA GPU with CUDA/cuDNN installed then uncomment the #tensorflow-gpu line and comment tensorflow.
+If you have an NVIDIA GPU with CUDA/cuDNN installed then uncomment the `#tensorflow-gpu` line and comment `tensorflow`.
 Do the reverse to use the CPU-only version of TF.

 To download the VGG16 model (57MB) ahead of time: